1

 Cons

-- Currency conversion fees: Deposits in AED are converted to USD, adding costs (best mitigated by using eToro Money).
+• Currency conversion fees: Deposits in AED are converted to USD, adding costs (best mitigated by funding via the online banking deposit method, which charges ~0.75% versus ~8.2% on card or bank wire).

 Sarwa